 Use a bearing puller to remove the inboard bearing cone (23) and outboard bearing cone (19) from the impeller shaft.

-Impeller Shaft And Bearing Reassembly
+Impeller Shaft and Bearing Reassembly And Installation

-Clean the bore of the intermediate, the impeller shaft and all component parts, (except the bearings), with a soft cloth soaked in cleaning solvent.
-Inspect the parts for wear, and replace as necessary.
+Clean the intermediate, impeller shaft and all component parts (except the bearings) with a soft cloth soaked in cleaning solvent.
+Inspect the parts for wear or damage and replace as necessary.